Clint Gresham: Post NFL Career

 Gresham is an author and speaker in Dallas, Texas.
 His latest book is called "Becoming: Loving the Process to Wholeness" and is self-described as a roadmap for personal growth and learning who you are.

 Personal life

 Gresham is a Christian, and a Young Life leader.

-Gresham's father, Jim, played football at Texas from 1974–76.
+Gresham's father, Jim, played football at Texas from 1974 to 1976.
 His cousin, Phil Pratt, played football at Oklahoma in the 1960s.

 In March 2015, Gresham married Matti Gresham (née Schumacher).
 The two have a young daughter and son (due in January 2021).